dilyn-corner/KISS-kde/README.md

 ### qt

 The engine that make it go!

-The qt dependency includes packages which overlap with community, like `qt5`.
-Additionally, `qt5` requires packages from community at build time.
-If a package has been changed, it will be forked into this repository.
-As a result, you should place this repository in your `$KISS_PATH` __before__ the official and the community repositories.

 `qt5*`, specifically `qt5-webengine`, take a very long time to build (thanks, chromium).
 As a result, I have included along with this repository a KISS